UCSMA-Project/ucsma-rate-control/README.md

 T is the unlocking period.
 Theoretically speaking, a larger T will cause a larger delay.
 Nevertheless, a larger T can improve the throughput fairness which is what we want.

 ## UCSMA Main Repo
+The following sections detail how to setup the required items in the main repository, which can be found here: https://github.com/UCSMA-Project/ucsma

 ### Dependencies:
 1) A GNU/Linux system